 7″ Synthetic Ball Top Finials

 This Kentucky front porch balustrade was done in our high density polyurethane material.
 This is sometimes the best choice when the balustrade is fully exposed to the weather, as is the case with the upper level on this covered porch.
 It will be forever exposed directly to everything Mother Nature has to throw at it.
-For more information on your porch balustrade material options, check out our Materials page.
-Concerned about installing your new front porch balustrade?
-We’ve got you covered.
-You’ll find tons of information on our installation pages.
-And if you’re still having trouble, just give us a call and we’ll be happy to talk it out.

 While many of our porch project orders are installed by professional builders and contractors, we also have many homeowners and do-it-yourselfers installing porch railing on their own homes.
 Our porch rail systems are designed to be fairly straightforward to install.
 Basic carpentry skills and our installation instructions will be sufficient for a successful DIY porch remodel.
 And of course if you run into trouble, just email or call and we’ll be happy to help.
 Here’s one homeowners experience installing our 3 5/8″ Polyurethane Composite Porch Railing: